 If you’ve reached the point in your life where you want to buy your first home, you are likely learning that doing so can be intimidating.
 Conventional mortgages typically require 20% of the purchase price upfront, along with a good credit score.
 Based on the average price for a new home ($406,400 — May 2017) that’s $81,280 (source).
 Below is a list of programs for first-time home buyers to consider.

 You also have to look at interest rates, closing costs, fees, and more.
 If you’re head is spinning, don’t throw in the towel just yet.
 There are many programs for first-time home buyers out there that help in making home ownership more accessible.

-In fact, The U.S. Department of Housing and Urban Development (HUD) distributes billions of dollars each year for this very purpose.
+The U.S. Department of Housing and Urban Development (HUD) distributes billions of dollars each year for this very purpose.

 To help you understand what options are available, here are 13 programs for first-time home buyers you should know about.

 Programs for first-time home buyers to lower your down payment amount